MrBasa/ansible-bootstrap/README.md

 # Ansible Bootstrap

-This repository contains an Ansible playbook to bootstrap a new Linux machine (Debian, Fedora, or Arch-based).
+This repository contains Ansible playbooks to bootstrap a new Linux machine (Debian, Fedora, or Arch-based).
 It installs a common set of development tools and prepares the system for personal dotfile management with Chezmoi.

 ---